 Last year we celebrated the Dedication of the General Meade Statue in Philadelphia.
 This year we must note that the International Agile Tour which, our Fall Conference is part of, is now celebrating its ten year anniversary. http://www.agiletour.org

 The Date of the Conference falls on the anniversary of the last Lincoln Douglas Debate, Oct 15, 1837 in Alton, Illinois a mere 180 years ago.
 But instead we choose to honor an equally significant and more recent event in Boston.

 This year, we point to a commemorative plaque in our sister city of Boston which notes the sixtieth anniversary of the first use of the SMOOT measurement system.

 This plaque commemorates the first use of the SMOOT measurement system developed by MIT back in October 1958.
-Oliver Smoot was but a lowly freshman at Lambda Chi Alpha when he developed the SMOOT measurement system.
+Oliver Smoot was but a lowly freshman at Lambda Chi Alpha when he and friends developed the SMOOT measurement system.

 He graduated in 1962, but his fame lives on.

 Smoot, who was at the time the shortest pledge in the Fraternity's pledge class at 5ft 7in, went on to become chairman of the American National Standards Institute and president of the International Organization for Standardization.

 SO THE THEME of this year's October Conference is

 Measurements . . .
 Measuring Units like Tee Shirt Sizes . . .
 Dollars . . .
 Value Determination . . .Intangible Value